Lin-Brain-Lab/machine_learning/Yu-Chun/README.md

 ## Connectome-Based Predictive Modelling
 ### Introduction

   Connectivity-based analysis in Neuroscience takes the connectivity matrix of the individual brain areas and uses it as an independent variable to predict specific characteristics.
-The connectivity matrix is obtained by correlating each pair of brain areas.
+The connectivity matrix is obtained by correlating each pair of brain areas over the time series of the experiment.
 Each entry of the connectivity matrix is called an “edge” and it depicts one brain region's influence on the other region.
 One specific model that uses the connectivity matrix to predict behavior is the Connectome-based predictive modelling (CBPM) (Finn et al., 2015; Finn & Bandettini, 2021; Shen et al., 2017), which selects the most important edges in the connectivity matrix based on significance and build a linear prediction model.
 Past studies that utilized this model have used individual connectivity matrices to predict behavior (Finn & Bandettini, 2021) and identify subjects from a large group (Finn et al., 2015).
 For a more detailed explanation of the flow chart of the CBPM, please check out the presentation section.

 ![image of flow chart](https://github.com/Lin-Brain-Lab/machine_learning/blob/main/Yu-Chun/CBPM%20flowchart.png)